-With these intuitions in mind, we now present the main technical result of this paper: we provide a rigorous proof that the problem is already NP-hard in n-node networks with k = 2 policies which could be consistently updated in R = 2 rounds.
+We can strengthen our results further with a different reduction: we next provide a rigorous proof that the problem is already \mathcal{NP} -hard in n-node networks with k = 2 policies which could be consistently updated in R = 2 rounds.
+The remainder of this section is hence devoted to the proof of the following theorem.